gulzarshaikh/WellArchitected-Assessment/assessments/operationalexcellence/application.md

 * Was the application built natively for the cloud or was an existing on-premises system migrated?

-  _Understanding if the application is cloud-native or not provides a very useful high level indication about potential technical debt for operability and cost efficiency._
+  _Understanding if the application is cloud-native or not provides a very useful high-level indication about potential technical debt for operability and cost efficiency._
   > While cloud-native workloads are preferred, migrated or modernized applications are reality and they might not utilize the available cloud functionality like auto-scaling, platform notifications etc. Make sure to understand the limitations and implement workarounds if available.
 * Are there any regulatory or governance requirements for this workload?